Personal Job Interview Questions & Answers

 During a job interview, the hiring manager wants to discuss several things.
 Think of your:

 The last category, personality, includes questions about you personally and your personality.
 In other words, the interviewer wants to know more about your work ethic, work style, how you handle stress, what you expect from the job, and how you handle certain situations.

 When an interviewer asks you personal questions about you and how you work, they are trying to assess whether or not you’re a good match for the position and culture of the company.
 For instance, if the position requires a flexible candidate that does not have a 9-to-5 mentality and that will do everything to get their job done, but you cannot commit to the extra hours, you may not be the right candidate for the job.

 It’s important to realize that there is no such thing as a ‘right‘ or ‘wrong‘ answer to personal interview questions.
-However, it’s important to match your response with the job and company that you’re interviewing for, which requires doing some research.
+However, it’s important to match your response to the job requirements and company culture of the organization.